chintingliao/chintingliao.github.io/essays/Rules, Standards and Norms.md

 # All dates must be YYYY-MM-DD format!
 date: 2021-02-11
 labels:
-  - General idea of obey
+  - Obey and Comply with
   - Pros and Cons
   - Computer Science persepctive
 ---